The Dil Pickle Club, Chicago's First Speakeasy

 Prior to its closing, John Jones attempted to sell a wooden duck toy to recoup expenses, but the old duck didn't pan out.

-Chicago's Art Room Events hosts a speakeasy murder mystery party that bases its characters on frequent guests of the Dil Pickle Club and is the only immersive theater experience of its kind in Chicago - it's on our list of top ladies night activities but is popular among any group of friends, coworkers, relatives, or bohemians!
+Chicago's Art Room Events hosts a speakeasy murder mystery party that bases its characters on frequent guests of the Dil Pickle Club and is the only immersive theater experience of its kind in Chicago - it's on our list of top ladies night activities in Chicago, but is popular among any group of friends, coworkers, relatives, or bohemians!